geek-kb/k8s_security/docs/attack_vectors/ddos_attacks.md

 ---
-sidebar_position: 13
+sidebar_position: 9
 title: "Denial of Service (DoS) Attacks"
 description: "How attackers exploit Kubernetes resources to exhaust system capacity, disrupt workloads, and cause service outages."
 ---

 # Denial of Service (DoS) Attacks

-A **Denial of Service (DoS) attack** targets a Kubernetes cluster by **exhausting system resources, overloading the API server, or overwhelming network capacity**.
-These attacks can cause **service downtime, degraded performance, and complete cluster unavailability**.
+A **Denial of Service (DoS) attack** targets a Kubernetes cluster by exhausting system resources, overloading the API server, or overwhelming network capacity.
+These attacks can lead to service downtime, degraded performance, or total cluster unavailability.

 ---

-## Exploitation Steps: Overloading Cluster Resources
+## Exploitation Steps

-An attacker generates **excessive traffic, high CPU usage, or memory exhaustion** to disrupt Kubernetes workloads.

-### Step 1: Flood the Kubernetes API Server
+### 1. Flood the Kubernetes API Server

-An attacker repeatedly sends API requests to **overload the control plane**:
+An attacker sends repeated API requests to overload the control plane:

 ```bash
 while true; do kubectl get pods --all-namespaces; done
 ```

-If **unauthenticated API access** is allowed, this can cause **latency spikes and request failures**.
+If unauthenticated or loosely authenticated access is permitted, the API server experiences high latency and dropped requests.

+---

-### Step 2: Deploy Resource-Exhausting Pods
+### 2. Deploy Resource-Exhausting Pods

-If **resource limits** are not enforced, the attacker deploys multiple high-consumption pods:
+Without Pod resource limits, the attacker creates high-load containers to consume CPU and memory:

 ```yaml
 apiVersion: apps/v1